 Don't take erectile dysfunction (ED) medicines if you take nitroglycerin.
 These include sildenafil, vardenafil, and tadalafil.
-This can cause a dangerous drop in blood pressure.
-Tell your healthcare provider if you are taking ED medicines.?
+This can cause a dangerous drop in blood pressure that can lead to death.
+Tell your healthcare provider if you are taking ED medicines.

 Other medicines can be used to treat angina.
 These include beta-blockers and calcium channel blockers.
 Beta-blockers block a hormone that increases the heart rate and blood pressure.
 This helps relax the blood vessels to improve blood flow.
 Calcium channel blockers help open the coronary arteries.

 Angina means that some part of your heart is not getting enough blood.
 If you have angina, you have an increased risk for a heart attack.